Are you desperate to get your paperwork organised and under control, but feel unsure about which products will actually be of any help?

 While there are no 'miracle' products out there, there definitely are ones that will save you so much time, energy and effort when it comes to your paperwork organisation.
 It all comes down to how you actually use them and the types of paperwork systems you have in place.

-So, with my the release of my new paper organising program 'Making Your Paper Work' today I'm sharing a list of the 17 greatest tools for paperwork organisation, so you can feel in control when it comes to dealing with your paperwork, and reduce the stress, worry and frustration around this task.
+So, with the the release of my paper organising program 'Making Your Paper Work' today I'm sharing a list of the 17 greatest tools for paperwork organisation, so you can reduce the stress, worry and frustration around this task.
 Let's dive in!

 1 | A Paper Inbox

 A paper inbox is an essential part of any great paper organising routine.
 Take 5 minutes each day to quickly sort the incoming paperwork that you need to take action on.
 Then designate one day of the week as your 'Paper Admin appointment' where you can tackle all the action tasks in one sitting.
 The simple act of sorting papers within your Inbox will take a lot of the headache out of dealing with paper-related tasks!

 2 | File folders

 Teamed with your Paper Inbox, file folders are a handy way to sort your actionable paperwork into specific categories e.g. to pay, to file, to fill out, to send etc. You could even have a separate file folder for each family member, and any task that relates to them can get popped in to the file to be dealt with on your Paper Admin day.

 Lacking surface space for sorting your paperwork?
 Have a look around your house for free vertical wall space to attach some simple mesh baskets or slimline boxes.
 Pop a label on the front and use this system for your Paper Inbox.
 Aim to clear these every week so you don't accumulate too much visual clutter!